Teaching & Research

 - Phase 1 resumption of laboratory-based and field research must be supported by specific standard operating procedures for each laboratory/program.
 These procedures must be submitted to the Office of Research and Sponsored Programs and compliance will be reviewed at regular intervals.

-- When conducting research, ensure that you are abiding by the university’s 10 Guiding Principles for Health, Safety and Wellness
+- When conducting research, ensure that you are abiding by the university’s 10 Health and Safety Measures.

 - The on-site research work of graduate and undergraduate students must be entirely voluntary and authorized by the student’s advisor.
 This mutual agreement must be documented and confirmed by the student’s program director.